H-2A visa: Introduction in 1986

 The Immigration and Nationality Act of 1952 introduced a temporary unskilled worker category, the H-2 category.
 The Immigration Reform and Control Act of 1986 subdivided this category into two subcategories: the H-2A (an uncapped category for temporary agricultural workers) and H-2B (a capped category for temporary workers in other domains).
 The particular importance given to temporary agricultural workers was intended to balance the potential decline in the illegal immigrant population due to the increased border security and immigration enforcement provisions of the Act.

 Introduction of Premium Processing Service in 2001

 On June 1, 2001, the Premium Processing Service was introduced at a price of $1000, available for Form I-129 petitions for most statuses, including the H-2A status.
 In November 2010, the Premium Processing Service fee was hiked from $1000 to $1225 as part of a general change to the fee schedule for USCIS forms.
-Premium Processing has never been allowed for H-2A petitioners.
-Due to the time sensitive nature of agriculture, the USCIS provides for preference in adjudication of H-2A petitions independent of the premium processing service.
-Premium processing is availabie to employers that use the H-2B temporary non-immigrant program for non-agriculture.
-This aspect of your site needs a fact check.
-Thank you.